Thiele Small Parameters

 - Re – DC Resistance of the voice coil

-- Sd – area of the cone (diaphragm) in square metres
+- Sd – Surface area of the diaphragm (cone), measured in square meters

-Since the above characteristics are not always easy to measure, it is often easier to measure other parameters, and derive any missing parameters from those that are available.
+Since these characteristics are difficult to measure directly, it is often easier to derive missing parameters from other measured values.
 Other parameters, known as small signal parameters, are as follows:

 - Fs – Free Air Resonance (also described as Resonant Frequency)